Best places to roll over your 401(k) in May 2023

 E-Trade is a great all-around broker, but it likely stands out best for its fundamental research, which can be especially valuable for newer investors or those without another source of research.
 If you need a fully featured mobile app, the broker has you covered with its Power E-Trade platform, though it does all the basics well, too.
 The broker’s standard pricing for mutual funds is on the lower side, and it offers thousands of no-transaction-fee funds, as well.
 Plus, ETFs and stocks can be traded with no commission, as is standard for online brokers.

-Mutual fund highlight: More than 4,500 no-load, no-transaction-fee mutual funds
+Mutual fund highlight: More than 6,500 no-transaction-fee mutual funds

 Fidelity is an exceptional broker in almost every aspect, but it’s excellent for beginners or those who seek top-notch customer service.
 Fidelity’s representatives are quick to respond to your questions, which is a big advantage for those of us who don’t deal with the investing and retirement landscape every day.

 Those looking for more advanced features will find them in the broker’s Active Trading Pro platform.
 Plus, Fidelity is great for low account fees, and offers free stock and ETF trades, too.

 Standard pricing for mutual funds: Free for Fidelity funds, and $49.95 on the buy and $0 to sell transaction-fee funds

-Mutual fund highlight: Offers four zero-fee index funds and more than 3,400 no-transaction-fee mutual funds
+Mutual fund highlight: Offers four zero-fee index funds and nearly 3,400 no-transaction-fee mutual funds

 Charles Schwab is strong in every category and caters well to customers from novice to expert.
 If you’re looking to buy the same mutual funds that you owned in your 401(k) or buy some of the cheaper Schwab-brand variants, then the broker will probably deliver with its thousands of no-transaction-fee funds.